Area development Zuidelijk Westerkwartier

 - Optimizing water management in the Vredewold, Nienoord, Zuiderpolder, Fanerpolder (replacement of pumping station), Lagemeeden, and Lettelbert polders.
 We have adapted water management to the requirements of the National Administrative Agreement on Water (NBW).

-- The regional flood barrier at Hoendiep has been reinforced.
-This reinforcement ensures that the polders behind it will remain dry even in extreme weather conditions in the future.
+- The regional flood defence Hoendiep have been reinforced.
+This reinforcement ensures that the polders behind them will remain dry even in extreme weather conditions in the future.

 Water storage areas

 We can use the water storage areas when there is exceptionally high rainfall over a period of time.
-The water storage areas help tokeep water levels in the reservoir within limits in the event of flooding.
+The balancing lakes to regulate water levels at the catchwater during flooding. catchwater within limits.

-- The water storage facilities 'De Drie Polders' and 'Polder de Dijken-Bakkerom' are ready for use.
+- The balancing lakes Drie Polders' and 'Polder de Dykes are ready for use.
 The change in the landscape is clearly visible.

 What are we working on?

 We are preparing the layout of the Dwarsdiep, completing a number of ongoing projects, and preparing for phase 2 of the Marumerlage.
-For example, we are working on the WFD (Water Framework Directive) measures at the A7 South and evaluating the water level decision for the Marumerlage.
-In the coming years, the Province of Groningen will develop the nature reserve north of Marumerlage and connect it to Marumerlage.
+For example, we are working on the WFD (Water Framework Directive) measures for the A7 South and evaluating the Water Level Regulation Plan the Marumerlage.
+In the coming years, the Province of Groningen will develop the nature reserve north of Marumerlage and connect it to the Marumerlage.
 In addition, the Dwarsdiep will be developed as a nature and water storage area.
-All these issues will influence the development of Marumerlage.
+All these issues will influence the development of the Marumerlage.

 Development of nature reserves